Growing Edges

 4-Part Structure of the Session

 I arrange the space in a circle, and set up a small sacred altar (cloth, candle and a bell) at the center.
 The flow of the 1 hour session usually has the sequence outlined below.
 For a fuller explanation of how I shape the spiritual care sessions and the curriculum, feel free to view my learning modules.
+Here's a my blog on tools & tips in facilitating BH support groups.

-A. OPENING
+A. OPENING (15-20 min)

 2. Welcome Song

-B. WISDOM STORY
+B. WISDOM STORY (20-25 min)

 2. Sharing our wonderings & reflections.
 Levels of Meaning Making: In terms of finding meaning, it is important to have full flexibility on how participants draw out meaning from the wisdom story.
 (1) It is worth noting that sometimes participants may not find any meaning at all, and that's OK (in Godly Play we say, "Sometimes a wisdom story is hard to open, and that is OK because you could always come back to it at a later time until that story opens up to you").
 (2) If participants are unable to articulate some meaning in a story, they may simply name an image, word, or phrase (or archetypal theme/metaphor) that resonates with them; this is akin to an informal Lectio Divina (3) If participants articulate theological connections, the intent of the group is to allow a plurality of interpretations.
 Nuance, multiple meanings, multivalence, and multidimensionality are central exegetical values in spiritual care support groups.
 To get a sense of how to facilitators lead "Wondering Questions" in Godly Play, go to the Godly Play youtube channel to see teachers model the methodology of wondering reflections.

-3. Ring the bell once for brief silence
+3. Ring the bell once for brief silence to take 3 deep breaths.

-C. THE WORK
+C. THE WORK (10 min)

 Recommended Resources for Spiritual Care Groups